swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 ### Pin by default

-Much discussion has revolved around a single policy-default
-question: whether SwiftPM should generate a pins file as a matter of course any time it builds.
+Much discussion has revolved around a single policy-default question: whether SwiftPM should generate a pins file as a matter of course any time it builds.
 This is how some other package managers work, and it is viewed as a conservative stance with respect to making repeatable builds more likely between developers.
 Developers will see the pins file and will be likely to check it in to their SCM system as a matter of convention.
+As a side effect, other developers cloning and trying out the package will then end up using the same dependencies the developer last published.

+While pinning does reduce the risk of packages failing to build, this practice discourages the community from relying on semver compatibility to completely specify what packages are compatible.
+That in turn makes it more likely for packages to fail to correctly follow the semver specification when publishing versions.
+Unfortunately, when packages don't correctly follow semver then it requires downstream clients to overspecify their dependency constraintssince they cannot rely on the package manager automatically picking the appropriate version.

-While pinning does reduce the risk of packages failing to build, it encourages package overconstraint, which is more of a risk in Swift than in many other languages.
+Overconstraint is much more of a risk in Swift than in other languages using this style of package management.
 Specifically: Swift does not support linking multiple versions of a dependency into the same artifact at the same time.
 Therefore the risk of producing a "dependency hell" situation, in which two packages individually build but _cannot be combined_ due to over-constrained transitive dependencies, is significantly higher than in other languages.
 Changing the compiler support in this area is not something which is currently planned as a feature, so our expectation is that we will have this limitation for a significant time.